Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

 # Massively Parallel Cellular Automaton Engine

 Cellular automaton engine for parallel hardware.
 Every cell is an independent logic unit; all cells update on the same clock edge.
-Target output: an electromechanical flip-dot display.
+The Target output is an electromechanical flip-dot display.

 ![CELL·NET console running a Gosper glider gun](docs/media/cellnet_demo.gif)